TechneWare/SmarterMail.Cli/README.md

     /// </summary>
     public bool IsThreadSafe { get; internal set; }
     public ICommandLogger Log { get { return _logger; } }
-    public bool RequiresInteractiveMode { get; set; } = false; //Assume commands can be run from the commandline protected CommandBase(ICommandLogger logger)
+    public bool RequiresInteractiveMode { get; set; } = false; //Assume commands can be run from the command line protected CommandBase(ICommandLogger logger)
     {
         this._logger = logger;
     }

     /// <summary>
-    /// Commands that process api responses can use this to test if the response was ok
+    /// Commands that process API responses can use this to test if the response was OK
     /// </summary>
     /// <param name="response">The response returned from an API</param>
-    /// <returns>True if the response is ok</returns>
+    /// <returns>True if the response is OK</returns>
     public bool IsResponseOk(IResponse? response)
     {
         if (response != null && response.success)